 A fault line is a fracture along which the earth’s crust has moved.
 There are numerous active faults in Hawke's Bay onshore and offshore.
 Many are surface faults where a rupture that initiated at depth has broken through to the surface and left a visible fault trace.
 Others are buried or 'blind' faults that slip at depth but do not rupture to the ground surface, so these are harder to recognise.
 The Active Fault Map shows generalised traces of active surface faults in the Hawke's Bay region.
 Active faults are those faults that have moved within the last 125,000 years.
 While no surface traces of active faults have been mapped in the Napier and Hastings city areas, this is because historic floods and development have covered them over.
 Scientists believe both cities have 'buried’ or ‘blind’ fault sources including the large fault source that caused the Hawke’s Bay earthquake of 1931, but they are currently unable to map them.
 The subduction interface between the Australian and Pacific plates is the largest offshore fault in our region.

-Liquefaction occurs when waterlogged sediments are agitated by an earthquake.
+Liquefaction occurs when waterlogged sediments are agitated by an earthquake, typically larger than magnitude 6.
+As a result, the soil behaves like a liquid, has an inability to support weight, and can flow down very gentle slopes.
 Buildings can sink and underground pipes may rise to the surface.
 When the shaking stops, groundwater is squeezed out of the ground causing flooding, which can leave areas covered in mud.
 Hawke’s Bay has several areas with sediment of high liquefaction susceptibility and numerous earthquake sources capable of generating an earthquake large enough to cause liquefaction, and there were numerous reports of liquefaction following the 1931 earthquake.

 Low-lying areas in the region, especially those near the coast, and reclaimed land are particularly susceptible.
-Liquefaction susceptibility maps for Hawke's Bay and Napier/Hastings completed by GNS Science in 1996.
+Liquefaction susceptibility maps for Hawke's Bay and Napier/Hastings updated by GNS Science in 2017.

 In the past most moderate to large earthquakes in Hawke's Bay have been on shallow (<45 km deep) faults, but a few, such as the June 1921 Hawke’s Bay earthquake, were caused by rupture at greater depths.
 The largest historical earthquakes affecting Hawke’s Bay are listed in this Table.